island-lang/island-lang.github.io/README.md

 * Statement blocks and conditional variable assignment
 * For loops: including a constrained form of iteration-scope variable reassignment, carefully designed to emulate purely functional recursion in a more convenient and flexible form.
-* Iterators and generators.
+* Generators and `for..in` loops.
 * Classes and features (also known as traits), with support for inheritance.
 * Closures
 * Exception handling (try-catch): Errors are treated as implicit return values and thus do not degrade function purity.
-* Co-routines and lightweight threads, including a constrained form of Go-like channels communication (note that Island is an intrinsically thread-safe language thus does not require many thread synchronization primitives).
+* Co-routines and lightweight threads, including a constrained form of Go-like channels communication through generators (note that Island is an intrinsically thread-safe language thus does not require many thread synchronization primitives).

 As well as: